- By entering, you are agreeing to the following:

 - All stories to be written in English.
 To help standardize all entries we have provided a template below.

-- Pulp Fictional - Manuscript Template
+- Pulp Fictional - Manuscript Template - Please save your manuscripts as per the instructions below.

 - Entries should be sent to 'email@example.com' with the following in the subject line - for Flash Fiction entries please show, FF_your name_story title and for Short Story entries show, SS_your name_story title.
+The title of your manuscripts should match.

 - Please leave a short bio in the email that we can use in the event you get placed.